Orange County Beaches

-Located in Newport Beach, CA just 20 minutes from Anaheim, Newport Landing Sportfishing & Whale Watching offers adventure for everyone with year-round 1/2 day fishing and 3/4 day fishing trips along with multiple whales watching cruises daily.
+Located in Newport Beach, CA just 20 minutes from Anaheim, Newport Landing Sportfishing & Whale Watching offers adventure for everyone with year-round half-day day and three-quarter day fishing trips along with multiple whale watching cruises daily.

-Three miles of Pacific coastline, plus wooded canyons, open bluffs, and offshore waters designated as an underwater park.
-It is an amazing feeling of being “away from it all” despite being so near to one of the largest populated centers in the U.S.
+Three miles of Pacific coastline plus wooded canyons, open bluffs and offshore waters are designated as an underwater park.
+It is an amazing feeling to be “away from it all” despite being so near to one of the largest populated centers in the U.S.

-Laguna, “Window to the Sea,” located in the heart of downtown Laguna.
-The boardwalk area features a pathway to Heisler Park, volleyball and basketball areas, picnic tables, children’s play area, and protected tide pools.
+Laguna Beach, also know as the “Window to the Sea,” is located in the heart of downtown Laguna.
+The boardwalk area features a pathway to Heisler Park, volleyball and basketball areas, picnic tables, a children’s play area and protected tide pools.

-Soft sand, bonfire pits, beautiful sunsets, surfers—Huntington Beach beaches have been synonymous with surfing and California beach culture since Duke Kahanamoku —the Father of Surfing — first surfed the HB Pier in the early twentieth century.
-Huntington City Beach offers bike paths, surfing, volleyball.
-Bolsa Chica features bike paths, camping, hiking, and surfing.
+Soft sand, bonfire pits, beautiful sunsets, surfers—these gorgeous beaches have been synonymous with surfing and California beach culture since Duke Kahanamoku —the Father of Surfing — first surfed the HB Pier in the early twentieth century.
+Huntington City Beach offers bike paths, surfing and volleyball.
+Bolsa Chica features bike paths, camping, hiking and surfing.